Skip to main content

 return {

-// every component should be identified by it's ID
+// every block should be identified by it's ID

 id: cms.id,